 You'll discover all this and much more.
 Way too much to list it all here, but you'll love it.

 Also, as our subscriber if you ever have a question or need help you can always ask and we'll cover your question in the following newsletter issue.

 And of course, it's all completely free!

 Don't delay!
-Get instant access to more photography-related material (tips, techniques, gear reviews, gig advice) than contained in all professional photography magazines you could ever buy.
+Get instant access to more photography-related material (tips, techniques, gear reviews, gig advice) than contained in all professional photography publications you could ever buy.
 You'll get all that for free, and you'll get it right now.